 - 1/2 teaspoon baking soda

-- Grease and line a 8 by 8 inch baking tin with baking or parchment paper..
+- Grease and line a 8 inch baking tin with baking or parchment paper..
 In a large mixing bowl, cream your butter and sugars using an electric mixer for about 3-4 minutes or until the mixture is pale and creamy.
 Add your vanilla and beat again.
 Then sift in your flour and stir with a wooden spoon or plastic spatula.
 Add the milk, one tablespoon at a time, until a soft dough forms.
 Then stir in chocolate chips.
 Put the dough into your prepared tin and spread out into one even layer – I like to press it down, right into the corners, using my fingers.
 Pop into the freezer while you make the fudge.